ppy/osu-wiki/news/2017/2017-09-22-beatmap-spotlights-july-august-2017.md

 [![](/wiki/shared/news/2017-09-22-beatmap-spotlights-july-august-2017/sayonara-memories.jpg)](https://osu.ppy.sh/beatmapsets/606364)

-**::Akemi\1Homura::{ user=707980 }** has put out a great entry into Ranked this month with Sayonara Memories!
+**::Akemi_Homura::{ user=707980 }** has put out a great entry into Ranked this month with Sayonara Memories!
 The simple 1/2 + 1/4 patterns are neatly mapped with appropriate consistency and the song parts were divided very well by patterning within the map itself, making it very interesting to play.
 It is also good practice for Double Time, since the map has many rest sections dividing the more difficult ones.
 There's bound to be something for everyone in this one!

 ### osu!catch